spine-tools/Spine-Toolbox/README.md

     pip install PySide2-5.9-cp36-cp36m-win_amd64.whl

-Make text file `qt.conf` into the folder where your `python.exe` resides with the following contents:
+Make text file `qt.conf` into the directory where your `python.exe` resides with the following content:

     [Paths]
     Prefix = /Python36/Lib/site-packages/PySide2
     Binaries = /Python36/Lib/site-packages/PySide2

 If your PySide2 folder is in another path, modify Prefix and Binaries lines accordingly.
+NOTE: There's no need for the drive letter on Windows.
+Use ‘/’ character to separate directories also on Windows.

 Install datapackage and pyodbc by running

     pip install datapackage
     pip install pyodbc

-Spine Toolbox should now work and you are ready to develop the core application components.
+Spine Toolbox is now ready to run and you can also develop the core application components.
+If you want to run the application, skip next section and see "Running Spine Toolbox".
 If you want to develop the Graphical User Interface (views, buttons, menus, etc.) you need the PySide2 GUI development tools.

-#### OPTION 3: Installing PySide2 GUI Development Tools
+#### Installing PySide2 GUI Development Tools

-##### Windows

-These instructions have been tested when the Qt 5.9.0 wheel PySide2-5.9-cp36-cp36m-win_amd64.whl has been installed.
+These instructions have been tested with the Qt 5.9.0 wheel PySide2-5.9-cp36-cp36m-win_amd64.whl installed on Windows.

 Developing Spine Toolbox GUI requires